f5devcentral/f5-icontrollx-dev-kit/README.md

 ```
 $ mkdir project_name
 $ cd project_name
-$ ffdk init
+$ icrdk init

 ## edit project files inside src/nodejs

-$ ffdk build
+$ icrdk build

 ## edit devconfig.json to configure target BIG-IP and auth credentials

-$ ffdk deploy
+$ icrdk deploy

 ## test your deployed application!
 ```

-## Using ffdk on the Command Line
+## Using icrdk on the Command Line

-Once the ffdk command is aliased or added to your path, you are ready to create and deploy a new iControl LX Extension.
+Once the icrdk command is aliased or added to your path, you are ready to create and deploy a new iControl LX Extension.

-### ffdk init
+### icrdk init

 To initialize a new project, create a new directory and initialize te project inside that directory:

 ```
 $ mkdir hello_world
 $ cd hello_world
-$ ffdk init
+$ icrdk init
 ```

 This will create the appropriate file hierarchy, create some basic configuration files, and run npm init.